Blogs, Communities and Networks

 - Higher education and the academic career path

 - Imperial Blogs - Imperial blogs can cover everything and anything related to student and staff life at the College.
-From posts about latest research, to student expeditions and research trips, to project updates.
+From posts about the latest research to student expeditions and research trips, to project updates.

 - “Concordat to Support the Career Development of Researchers” – Key principles for supporting and managing research staff, agreed on and committed to by UK higher education institutions.